kadalu/kadalu/doc/troubleshooting.md

 ### server-*-N

 These are the pods, which has `glusterfsd` processes running, exporting the storage provided in storage config.
 One may need to check the logs of server too if PVC creation.

+### All pods' log using CLI

+If you have installed `kubectl_kadalu` package, then you can do below to get the logs of all pods running in kadalu namespace.
+It is helpful when one is not sure where to look for errors.

+`kubectl kadalu logs`